ManiaExchange/GeryKnockout/README.md

 ## Development
 Clone this repository to a folder of your choice.
 Using Visual Studio Code, [PHP Intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client) and [EditorConfig for VS Code
 ](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) is recommended.
 Using this setup, copy `tm_gery.php`, `includes\plugin_manager.php` and `includes\GbxRemote.php` from your TMGery installation to a new top level folder `dependencies`.
 Files in this folder are ignored by `.gitignore`, so you should see them grey out.

+## Contribution
+You may contribute to this project by [reporting bugs](https://github.com/ManiaExchange/GeryKnockout/issues/new/choose), [suggesting new features](https://github.com/ManiaExchange/GeryKnockout/issues/new/choose) or creating pull requests that addresses particular issues.
+Please consult [CONTRIBUTING.md](https://github.com/ManiaExchange/GeryKnockout/blob/main/CONTRIBUTING.md) and [CODE_OF_CONDUCT.md](https://github.com/ManiaExchange/GeryKnockout/blob/main/CODE_OF_CONDUCT.md) if you plan to contribute on the coding part.

 ## Screenshots
 ![In-game screenshot showing the status bar](docs/img/screenshot-status-bar-324p.png)